 What Do Furniture Finisher Do?

-Job Description: Shape, finish, and refinish damaged, worn, or used furniture or new high-grade furniture to specified color or finish.
+Position Description Shape, finish, and refinish damaged, worn, or used furniture or new high-grade furniture to specified color or finish.

-Furniture Finisher Responsibilities
+Life As a Furniture Finisher

 - Mix finish ingredients to obtain desired colors or shades.